 It is the student's responsibility to complete all skills competencies.
-Students will be held accountable to complete practicum within the assigned timeframe.
+Students will be held accountable to complete practicum within consecutive weeks at the end of the program.
 Required clinical skills must be successfully achieved in order to complete the program.